How does short-term disability insurance work for surgery recovery?

 How to Get Short-Term Disability For Surgery

-- Getting can mean buy a policy
+- Buying a new policy

-The number one rule is that you must get short-term disability before you know that you will need to have surgery – unless you have coverage through your state.
+The number one rule is that you must buy short-term disability before you know that you will need to have surgery – unless you have coverage through your state.
 Private and public plans work differently in this regard.

 - Private plans exclude pre-existing conditions for at least one year after the policy effective date.
 This means that you must purchase coverage one year before your elective (scheduled) operation.